ivanbgd/stock-trading-cli-with-async-streams/README.md

 - TODO: Using `rayon` with chunk size equal 5 yields execution time equal `1` second!
 - TODO: Using `crossbeam` with chunk size equal 5 yields execution time...
+    - `crossbeam` is best suited to CPU-bound tasks, while our task is I/O bound, so we could skip it this time around.
 - TODO: Using `stdlib` threading with chunk size equal 5 yields execution time...
 - Writing to file was implemented at this stage.
 It requires synchronization, as multiple threads write to the same file.